 Many brands use their LinkedIn pages to feature new employees, perks and benefits, memorable moments from internal events, causes that the company supports, and values it stands for.
 Sharing that authentic content on your brand’s website will help attract new talent and create a sense of belonging for your current team.

 Show LinkedIn content to people without an account

 For all those who don’t have a LinkedIn account or don’t find the time to visit the platform when scanning your products or researching your company, share your curated content via a LinkedIn feed embed on your website.

-Brands use LinkedIn feeds for sharing the latest news with their employees.
+Brands use LinkedIn feeds to share the latest news with their employees.
 The feed can be displayed on a TV at the office, embedded on the company’s website, or internal wiki.

 Another use case is employer branding.
 A great example is LV 1871, which has launched an innovative Corporate Influencer Programme.
 Around 30 employees who have volunteered as influencers post on social media, presenting the company to the outside world.
 They combined LinkedIn content produced by the company with content posted by their employees on other social platforms like Twitter and Instagram, creating an exciting employee-generated content hub.